CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 DNS queries can be used to gather data about user behavior.
-Knot Resolver can be configured to forward DNS queries elsewhere, and to protect them from eavesdropping by TLS encryption.
+Knot Resolver can be configured to forward DNS queries elsewhere, to protect the users from being eavesdropped on by using TLS encryption.

 .. warning::

-   Latest research has proven that encrypting DNS traffic is not sufficient to protect privacy of users.
+   Latest research has proven that encrypting DNS traffic is not sufficient to protect the users' privacy.
-   For this reason we recommend all users to use full VPN instead of encrypting *just* DNS queries.
+   Therefore, we recommend all users to use a full VPN instead of encrypting *just* DNS queries.
-   Following configuration is provided **only for users who cannot encrypt all their traffic**.
+   The following configuration is provided **only for users who are not able to encrypt all their traffic**.
-   For more information please see following articles:
+   For more information, please see the following articles:

    - Simran Patil and Nikita Borisov.
 2019.
 What can you learn from an IP? (`slides <https://irtf.org/anrw/2019/slides-anrw19-final44.pdf>`_, `the article itself <https://dl.acm.org/authorize?N687437>`_)
    - `Bert Hubert.
 2019.
 Centralised DoH is bad for Privacy, in 2019 and beyond <https://labs.ripe.net/Members/bert_hubert/centralised-doh-is-bad-for-privacy-in-2019-and-beyond>`_